ConjureLabs/route/readme.md

 ### Filenames

 This library supports the following express verbs: `get`, `post`, `put`, `patch`, `delete`, and `all`.
+Any verb the library does not recognize will be ignored.

 A file `get.js` will expose a `GET` route.

 You can append anything after `get.` if you want to chain multiple handlers.
 E.g. `get.0.js`, `get.1.js`.

-Filenames are sorted before being exposed.
-Any verb the library does not recognize will be ignored.
+Filenames are sorted before being exposed, so `get.0.js` will be mounted first, on the given path.

 ### Middleware

 You can add middleware methods in a `.middleware` directory.
-All neighbor routes will inherit these methods.
+All routes in that directory, or any sub-directory, will have access to these middleware functions.

-They are enabled on subroutes via a `.middleware.flags.js` file.
+They are disabled by default, and can be enabled for all files in the directory, and sub-directories, by providing a `.middleware.flags.js` file.

+Let's say you have the following structure:

 ```
 .